JamesMille02/inst414-final-project-James-Miller/README.md

             Used https://datasets.imdbws.com/title.ratings.tsv.gz and https://datasets.imdbws.com/title.basics.tsv.gz

-            **you need to download these files and put them into the data/extract folder after cloning.
+**you need to download the imdb files and put them into the data/extract folder after cloning.
 They are too big to commit**

     Techniques used: